 You put so much time and money into marketing, getting customers through the door, and providing a unique first impression.
 Don’t let all that effort go to waste due to a poor onboarding experience.
 You’ll lose customers and often create unnecessary overhead.

-Customers make the decision to renew or not very quickly after implementation—typically within 30 days.
-It makes sense, then, that the number one cause of SaaS churn is bad implementation.
+Customers decide to renew or not very quickly after implementation—typically within 30 days.
+It makes sense that bad implementation is the number one cause of SaaS churn.
 In other words, your churn is deeply affected by your time-to-value.

 It’s like being at a restaurant.
 Let’s say you’re at a restaurant where you have an amazing dinner.
 But your entree comes on a paper plate, and your partner gets their steak 20 minutes later, and there’s no steak knife.
 No matter how delicious the meals were, you won’t go back.
 Was it the product?
 No, it was the delivery.
 And it costs the restaurant a potential regular.
 Such is the case with a poor onboarding experience.
 No one wants to lose a valued customer.